-The following tables contain information with respect to the Developments and Mortgage Loans Outstanding under the Program as of January 31, 2021 (except as noted).
+The following tables contain information with respect to the Developments and Mortgage Loans Outstanding under the Program as of July 31, 2021 (except as noted).

-Table 1 sets forth information with respect to individual Developments and permanent Mortgage Loans financed with the proceeds of each Series of Bonds issued as of January 31, 2021 except the mortgage loans underlying the 2005 Series J Participant Interest, the 2011 Participant Interest, the 2014 Series B Participant Interest and the ML Restructuring Subordinate Mortgage Loans.
+Table 1 sets forth information with respect to individual Developments and permanent Mortgage Loans financed with the proceeds of each Series of Bonds issued as of July 31, 2021 except the mortgage loans underlying the 2005 Series J Participant Interest, the 2011 Participant Interest, the 2014 Series B Participant Interest, the 2018 Series B Participant Interest and the ML Restructuring Subordinate Mortgage Loans.